Nuclear suppression of $\phi$ meson yields with large $p_T$ at the RHIC and the LHC: Large yield of meson in HIC

-the medium-modified splitting functions depend on the properties of the evolutionary medium through the twist-four quark-gluon correlations inside the medium $T^{A}_{qg}(x,x_L)$, which may be proportional to the extracted jet transport parameter $\hat{q}$.
-The corresponding parton energy loss can be expressed as:

-which is also proportional to jet transport parameter $\hat{q}$~\cite{Chen:2010te,Chen:2011vt,Dai:2015dxa,Dai:2017tuy,Liu:2015vna}.
+which take a similar form to the vacuum bremsstrahlung corrections that leads to the DGLAP evolution for FFs in vacuum, with the vacuum splitting functions replaced by the medium modified splitting functions $\Delta\gamma_{q\rightarrow qg}$ and $\Delta\gamma_{q\rightarrow gq}$.
+Therefore, to calculate the production of leading hadrons in A+A collision at the NLO, we utilize the NLO partonic cross sections the same as in p+p, and the NLO nuclear PDFs, which are then convoluted with an effective medium-modified fragmentation function given by Eq.~(\ref{eq:mo-fragment}), where the vacuum FFs is evolved with NLO DGLAP equation while the correction convolutes a medium-induced kernel with the (DGLAP) evolved FFs at scale $Q^2$.
+The medium modified splitting functions depend on the twist-four quark-gluon correlations inside the medium $T^{A}_{qg}(x,x_L) $ which demonstrated by~\cite{Guo:2000nz,Zhang:2003yn}:

+Due to the fact that the twist-four quark-gluon correlations $T^{A}_{qg}(x,x_L)$, which depend on the properties of the medium, can not be determined directly by the theoretical calculation.
+By assuming a thermal ensemble of quasi-particle states in the hot and dense medium, and also neglect the multiple particle correlations inside the hot medium, we may have the quark-gluon correlation function in the higher-twist approach to multiple scattering in the QCD medium factorized as:~\cite{Chen:2010te,Chen:2011vt,Dai:2015dxa,Dai:2017tuy,Liu:2015vna}:

+Considering the contribution of the radiative energy loss and assuming $x \gg x_L, x_{T}$, we will have the jet transport parameter $\hat{q}_{R}(E,y) \equiv \hat{q}_{R}(E,x_L,y)\approx \hat{q}_{R}(E,0,y)$.
+Phenomenological given the evolutionary space and time profile to the jet transport parameter $\hat{q}_{R}(E,y)$, one can finally calculate the effective medium modified quark fragmentation function according to the Eq.~(\ref{eq:mo-fragment}).
 The space-time evolution of the medium phenomenological is introduced by the value of jet transport parameter $\hat{q}$ relative to the initial value $q_0$, located at the center of the overlap region at initial time of the QGP formation.
+We note the treatment here is model-dependent and a satisfactory treatment of medium-modifications of parton fragmentation from the first principle is still needed.
 To consider the radial flow, we also include the product of the four momentum of the jet and the four flow velocity of the medium along the jet propagation path in the collision frame~\cite{Chen:2011vt}.

+The total energy loss embodied in the medium modified quark fragmentation function is the energies carried away by the radiative gluon (reflected by the medium modified splitting functions):